tmoens/zebrafish-facility-manager/zf-usage-docs/docs/why-zfm.md

 mutation will show up properly.
 For example, roy^a9 has become mpl17^a9.

 But users are used to looking for "roy", so the system allows the user to store an alternate gene name for the mutation.
-Users can then search on either the new or the alternate gene name.
+Users can then search on either the new, or the alternate gene name.

 ### Automatic allele designation